IvanRublev/Domo/README.md

 [![Method TDD](https://img.shields.io/badge/method-TDD-blue)](#domo)
 [![hex.pm version](http://img.shields.io/hexpm/v/domo.svg?style=flat)](https://hex.pm/packages/domo)

+⚠️ This library is experemental.
+It generates code for structures that can bring suboptimal compilation times increased to approx 25%.
+Please, evaluate before use ⚠️

 Domo is a library to model a business domain with type-safe structs and composable tagged tuples.